ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 for you.

 Also, when [Registering Modules](/modules/#registering-ag-grid-modules) you only need to register the feature you require and AG Grid will take care of registering any dependant modules.
-Dependant modules will be registered in the same scope ([Globally](/modules/#providing-modules-globally) / [Individual](/modules/#providing-modules-to-individual-grids)) depending on how you register the feature model.
+Dependant modules will be registered in the same scope ([Globally](/modules/#providing-modules-globally) / [Individual](/modules/#providing-modules-to-individual-grids)) depending on how you register the feature module.

 ## Registering AG Grid Modules